wrightid/maplecroft-de-test/README.md

 ### Overview

-Your task is to create a simple ETL pipeline that extracts site data from the free bike sharing data service CityBikes and allows querying of the sites by a polictal adminstrative area (admin area) This service exposes bike sharing locations across the world.
+Your task is to create a simple ETL pipeline that extracts site data from the free bike sharing data service CityBikes and allows querying of these sites by polictal adminstrative area (admin area).
+The CitBikes service exposes bike sharing locations across the world.
 You will need to extract the data from http://api.citybik.es/v2/networks determine the polictal adminstrative area (admin area) using the [GeoBoundaries](https://www.geoboundaries.org/api.html) dataset and then load into the provided sqllite database.

 ### Load

 An entry point for the script to pull from citybikes api and load into sqllite has been provided for you `api.manage.load_sites`.
-When complete you can run the script with the following command
+You will also need to create a database model in `api.api.models.site`.
+When completed you can run the script with the following command

 ```bash
 docker-compose exec web flask api load_sites